-Join Lee Brimelow for an in-depth discussion in this video Introducing the Swift programming language, part of iOS 8 SDK New Features.
+Join Lee Brimelow for an in-depth discussion in this video Introducing the Swift programming language, part of iOS 8 App Development New Features.

 - So without the question, the biggest new feature in Xcode 6 is the introduction of a brand new programming language, known as Swift.
 Which we're going to go over right now.
 Now first, before we start, some important points about Swift.
 First, using it is entirely optional.
 Apple is not forcing you to now write your applications in Swift.
 You can still you Objective-C to write both iOS and Mac applications.
 Now you can combine both Swift and Objective-C in the same project.
 So say you have an Objective-C based iOS project, you can write new classes using Swift and include them in your project.

 But it definitely doesn't look like Objective-C. So in Swift, we don't have all the square brackets that we're used to when doing iOS development.
 So when we're creating properties in Swift, we can either create a variable or a constant.
 So here is a variable declaration.
 I'm using the var keyword, creating a variable called str, and setting it equal to a string value.
 And obviously, since this is a variable, I can change this at any time.
 To create a constant, we use the let keyword.